 This article covers the High Voltage (HV) Battery (A100), its work, and common problems.
 The first-generation 128v 6.5ah hybrid battery is used in BMW ActiveHybrid and Mercedes-Benz S400 W221 and uses thirty-five Li-Ion cells similar to these Saft VL6 cells.

 The high-voltage battery is costly.
 In some cases, the hybrid battery costs more than the vehicle’s resale value.
 A new Mercedes-Benz hybrid battery costs over $10,000, while a used unit can be found for around $3,000 to $5,000.
+Used units are often sold without being tested, it could be at the end of their life, or the contactor counter may be close to 0.

 - This article is for information purposes only.
 The hybrid battery is hazardous and can lead to fatal accidents.